sysublackstar/Sysu-Datamining-Homework-Classification/README.md

 ### Dataset
-You can download the dataset [here](https://www.kaggle.com/techsash/waste-classification-data)
+You can download the dataset [here](https://www.kaggle.com/techsash/waste-classification-data) if you want to train your own model.